Life gets busy. Has Leadership Strategy and Tactics been gathering dust on your bookshelf? Instead, pick up the key ideas now.

 To do this, Jocko suggests you lift your chin, “which elevates your vision and compels you to look around,” and breathe deeply.
 Doing this will give your brain a chance to catch up with your emotions.

-Jocko places high demands on the leader to always be tough on themselves and take charge of the situation instead of having their emotions take charge.
+Jocko places high demands on the leader to always be tough on themselves and take charge of the situation, instead of having their emotions take charge.

-The Dichotomy of Leadership and Extreme Ownership
+StoryShot #2: The Dichotomy of Leadership and Extreme Ownership

 The most effective leadership style is not continually aggressive.
 Instead, it is well-balanced.
-Jocko explained that the worst leader he ever served under as a Navy SEAL was highly aggressive.
+Jocko explains the worst leader he ever served under as a Navy SEAL was highly aggressive.
 He would also take nobody else’s opinions above his own.
 This vanity affected the efficiency of the platoon and ultimately led to this leader losing his job.

 Bosses who do not let others question their judgments will not be successful.
 A successful leader must adopt the following balance:

-- Not too chatty or too silent
+- To not be too chatty or too silent

-- Not too disciplinary or too weak
+- To not be too disciplinary or too weak

-- You never blame others when things go wrong
+- You never blame others when things go wrong.

 - You don’t blame your team

-- You don’t expect your subordinates to take responsibility
+- You don’t expect your subordinates to take responsibility.

-- You don’t let your ego get in the way of solving problems
+- You don’t let your ego get in the way of solving problems.

-Leadership Requires Modesty and Eagerness
+StoryShot #3: Leadership Requires Modesty and Eagerness

 Jocko believes that innate gifts are exaggerated.
 Everyone can become proficient at whatever they set their mind to.
 This is particularly relevant to leaders who struggle with imposter syndrome.
 You may feel that you do not have the innate skills to lead, present and direct.
-But, instead of worrying, you should use this as an opportunity to develop yourself.
+But instead of worrying, you should use this as an opportunity to develop yourself.

 Jocko recommends that you ‘pick up brass.’
 This expression stems from the unsatisfying position of collecting all the bullet casings dropped on the floor after shooting training.
 There is a tendency for leaders to believe they are above this unskilled work.
 That said, Jocko explains that engaging with these tasks will keep you humble and help develop respect.
 He does not recommend engaging with these tasks frequently, though.
 Occasionally helping team members with low-level work is an excellent approach to start incorporating into your leadership.
-Engaging in this work also allows you, as a leader, to better understand all of your team members.
+Engaging in this work also allows you, as a leader, to better understand all your team members.
 You can start to appreciate the work that each member does and the dynamics between your team members.

-Empower Your Team Members
+StoryShot #4: Empower Your Team Members

 Jocko recommends a specific formula for identifying whether you are willing to accept a plan proposed by one of your team members.
 You should ask yourself whether the plan is 70 or 80% (or more) as powerful as the plan you would have devised.
 If the answer is yes, you should support your team member with this plan.
 If the plan is only half as effective as the plan you would have devised, you should help the team member rectify the main issues.

-Apply Iterative Decision-Making Rather than Finding Solutions
+StoryShot #5: Apply Iterative Decision-Making Rather than Finding Solutions

-Understand When to Discipline Your Team
+StoryShot #6: Understand When to Discipline Your Team

 When some people hear they should take care of their team, employees, or family, they think they should make them feel comfortable at all times.
 This approach is what a less successful leader would do.
 A great leader realizes that taking care of their team’s health, results and wellbeing requires a certain amount of discipline.
 We show care when we discipline our team members with the team’s health in mind.

-Control Your Ego
+StoryShot #7: Control Your Ego

 Leadership is often associated with an inflated ego.
 This inflated ego is more likely than not going to impede a leader’s ability to lead an effective team.
-Jocko explains this failure stems from these leaders worrying about their success more than guiding the people they lead.
+Jocko explains this failure stems from these leaders worrying more about their success than guiding the people they lead.

 An individual’s ego is often inflated when working with somebody of the same age or rank.
 When working with these individuals, leaders tend to want to appear more successful than their contemporaries.
 Jocko advises against letting your ego devise your plans.
 If you are feeling uncertain, you should ask yourself what you would expect your manager to do.
 This thought will take away your ego and allow you to make a decision as a leader.

-Do Not Micromanage
+StoryShot #8: Do Not Micromanage

 Instead of micromanaging people, you should macromanage them.
 Macromanaging means that you help your team clearly understand their objective and let them take care of the details.
-Letting them figure things out for themselves helps them to learn independent problem-solving.
+Letting them figure things out for themselves helps them learn independent problem-solving.

-Good Communication is Key to Being a Good Leader
+StoryShot #9: Good Communication is Key to Being a Good Leader

 Praise

-While offering praise, you should direct team members back to the team’s overall objective.
+While offering praise, you should direct team members back to the team’s objective.
 Praise can make team members sloppy.
 So, direct the added motivation, created by praise, toward your team’s objectives.
 Place praise in the context of being a step towards the team’s ultimate goal.

 Clear Instructions

-A crucial part of leadership is having good communication with each member of your team.
+A crucial part of leadership is good communication with each member of your team.
 If an individual is not communicated with effectively, this can encourage uninformed rumors to arise.
 Rumors harm the team’s morale and motivation levels.
 So, in every conversation, you should aim to be honest, clear and concise.

 Effective communication is critical during times of change.
 If you decide to make changes to the team’s plan or objective, you should ensure every team member is notified.
 Additionally, suppose an individual is not adhering to the team’s objectives.
 In that case, you should offer your services to help them with the project.